simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 Fields
 ---

-**ShouldRenderCloudShadowTexture** Class for real-time volumetric cloud rendering.
+**UseAltCloudShadows** Class for real-time volumetric cloud rendering.
  There should exist a "trueSKY space", where the origin(0,0,0 Cartesian) is at global mean sea level, and an arbitrary point on the Earth's surface.
 The Z axis points up, the X and Y axes are arbitrary (for reasons described below).
 To avoid singularities, this point, and the orientation of its axes should be represented by a double-precision quaternion, which represents the rotation from (say) latitude and longitude zero with X pointing East and Y pointing North.